 - Does Alaska have a chiropractic massage clinic in Wasilla?

 - What should I know before choosing a chiropractor in Wasilla?

 - Are all chiropractors in Alaska the same?

-What is the Difference Between Regular Massage & Chiropractic Massage?While these two types use the same word (massage) and both are practiced using the hands, for the most part, they are not the same thing.
+While these two types use the same word (massage) and both are practiced using the hands, for the most part, they are not the same thing.
 Equating your average day spa massage to a chiropractic massage would be like saying a Volkswagen and a Mercedes are the same thing because both are cars.

 - Education and Training: Most massage therapists require about 500 hours of training, learning about the various muscles of the body and how to manipulate them, as well as massage technique.
 While the number of hours needed varies from state to state, consider that number when compared to a chiropractor who take a 4-year undergraduate program, then another 4-year doctorate program, along with a residency program, testing by several boards, state exams, and certification exams.
 Chiropractors take classes in chemistry, biology, anatomy, physics, and physiology.